THEFT DEFENSE LAWYER BOSSIER CITY

 - Carjacking.
 Like purse snatching, the sentence for carjacking in Louisiana is between two and 20 years.
 This criminal charge is not eligible for parole or probation.

 - Identity theft.
 Identity theft is a serious crime that occurs when a person steals another individual’s personal information and poses as that individual to fraudulently obtain something of value.

 - Shoplifting.
-Shoplifting is a misdemeanor when the value of the items stolen amounts to less than $1,000.
+Shoplifting in Louisiana is a misdemeanor when the value of the items stolen amounts to less than $1,000.
 It becomes a felony offense when the value of the items exceeds $1,000.